 Axes for… Other Stuff

-An axe useful for smashing through obstacles.
+An axe is useful for smashing through obstacles.
 The chopping end serves all of your general purpose axe needs, while the pick end can be used to break through more stubborn obstacles.

 A huge, heavy blade was wielded by a guy with the unenviable job of beheading criminals and whoever managed to upset the powers that be.